-You may have noticed how companies are only too happy to sell printers at or below the manufacturing cost, knowing that they are going to more than make up for it by selling you replacement cartridges for the life of the printer.
-Believe it or not, ink and toner sales worldwide total $100 billion per year.
-The vast majority of us don't think to ask the salesman two key things when we are purchasing a printer.
-The first of which is 'how many pages will the ink cartridge print' and the second one is 'how much does it cost to replace the cartridges?'.
+You may have noticed how companies are only too happy to sell inkjet printers at or below the manufacturing cost, knowing that they are going to more than make up for it by selling you replacement printer ink for the life of the printer.
+Believe it or not, printer ink and toner sales worldwide total $100 billion per year.
+The vast majority of us don't think to ask the salesman two key things when we are purchasing a new unit.
+The first of which is 'how many pages will the ink cartridge print' and the second one is 'how much does it cost to replace them?'.
 Many people do not know that it is possible for a new set of cartridges to cost you up to $200, which is nearly the cost of some inkjet printers!

 These are typically the type of cartridge which has a built in print head.
 Due to the complicated structure of these cartridges it is far cheaper to re-manufacture these than to create a whole new unit from scratch.
 A re-manufactured cartridge simply means it has been reconditioned.
 This procedure usually involves the cartridge being flushed out, the sponge being replaced, the ink tank being refilled and finally being tested for print quality.